1jour1vin

 Certified organic

-Grape harvest
+Grape Harvest

 Manuals

-Separation of the two grape varieties, destemming, cold pre-fermentation maceration, pumping over, indigenous yeasts, temperature-controlled alcoholic fermentation (25°C).
+Separation of the two grape varieties, destemming, cold pre-fermentation maceration, pumping over, indigenous yeasts, temperature-controlled alcoholic fermentation (25°C)

 Livestock farming

-In stainless steel tanks
+In a stainless steel tank

 Alcohol content